dgaboria/Research-data/README.md

 # Research-data
-Charcoal and pollen datasets with Rscript used to reconstruct fire and vegetation histories in central Northwest Territories
+Charcoal and pollen datasets with Rscript used to reconstruct Holocene fire and vegetation histories in central Northwest Territories

 Lakes unofficial names : Emile, Izaac, Paradis, Saxon